aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## 2. Extract: dlt + yfinance

 With the configuration in place, we can move to the **Extract** phase.
-Here, I use dlt to pull stock data from Yahoo Finance and load it directly into DuckDB.
-The data includes **OHLCV** values — that's Open, High, Low, Close (prices), and Volume — which are standard fields in financial time series data.
+Here, we use dlt to pull stock data from Yahoo Finance and load it directly into DuckDB.
+The data includes **OHLCV** values: Open, High, Low, Close (prices), and Volume, which are standard fields in financial time series data.

 ### Creating a Custom dlt Resource